microsoft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 This will create a single action in DevPal that, when selected, will open Hacker News in the user's default web browser.

-Actions can also be `Page`s, which represent additional "nested" pages within DevPal.
+Commands can also be `Page`s, which represent additional "nested" pages within DevPal.
 When the user selects an action that implements `IPage`, DevPal will navigate to a page for that action, rather than calling `Invoke` on it.
 Skip ahead to [Pages](#Pages) for more information on the different types of pages.